-- The Chicago Central Business District has 106 hotel properties comprising 37,049 rooms.
-Recently opened hotels include Loews Chicago Hotel (400 rooms), Virgin Hotel Chicago (250 rooms), The Godfrey Hotel (221 rooms), and SOHO House Chicago (40 rooms).
+- The Chicago Central Business District has 115 hotel properties comprising 39,098 rooms.
+Recently opened hotels include Virgin Hotel Chicago (250 rooms), the Chicago Athletic Association Hotel (241 rooms) and the Freehand Hostel and Hotel (217 rooms).

-- O’Hare – recently renamed the world’s busiest airport in terms of flight operations – and Midway International airports served a combined 8.16 million air passengers in March 2015, a 7.8% increase year-over-year.
+- O’Hare – the world’s busiest airport in terms of flight operations – and Midway International airports served a combined 6.49 million air passengers in February 2016, a 6.8% increase over last February.

 Chaired by Mayor Rahm Emanuel, World Business Chicago is the public-private partnership leading the Plan for Economic Growth and Jobs in order to drive business development, cultivate talent, and put Chicago at the forefront of the global economy.